VTwin90/xelor/README.md

 Thanks to **[Daisy McGirr](https://github.com/Daisy-McG)** for letting me use her test template and structure for making my testing document.

 Thanks to the **CI Slack Community** for feedback, motivation, and assistance.

+Thanks to tutor support for helping me with my contact form and general enquiries.

 Also, a thank you to my family and friends, who have helped me throughout this project with motivation, help, feedback, and testing.